 Need to brainstorm your elevator pitch?
 Keep your ideas organized with one of Canva’s graphic organizer templates, like the Blue White and Orange Simple Brainstorming Graphic Organizer or the Red and Yellow Brainstorming Organizer Graphic Organizer.

-Show investors your plans to earn revenue
+03. Show investors your plans to earn revenue

-Your pitch deck should clearly illustrate how your business is going to make money—and how quickly you expect to generate income.
+Your presentation deck should clearly illustrate how your business is going to make money—and how quickly you expect to generate income.
 The more secure your investors feel in your business’ viability and ability to drive profit, the more confident they’ll be in investing.

 If you want to show investors how your business is making (and will continue to make) money, it can be helpful to include your financial report.
 Get started with one of Canva’s report templates, like the Orange Navy Modern Photo Company Financial Report or White & Green Vintage Business Annual Report.

-Add emotion to your pitch deck
+04. Add emotion to your presentation deck

 Engaging your investors’ business sense is important, but so is the emotional sense.

-Transform your numbers and data into a visual story
+05. Transform your numbers and data into a visual story

 When thinking about the story behind your data, it’s important to consider the following: